coldnebo/neboland_build_system/BUILD.md

-# NeboLand Arma Server Build Document
+# NeboLand Build System: Build Guide

 NeboLand Arma3/Exile/Zombies/Raptors is an exciting place.
 Soon we will be opening up for public fun.

-This server/system should be taken as a sketch to improve build systems for the Arma dedicated server community.
+The Neboland Build System should be taken as a sketch to improve build systems for the Arma dedicated server community.
 But it's also early days, I am only sketching this as far as I need to/can see.
 Please feel free to adapt and build on this work either by fork or pull request if you see something you like and want to use.